Does using diet for endometriosis work?

 You can find many stories of others where the diet has worked for them and there are now support groups aimed specifically to exchange ideas and advise about diet, nutrition, supplements and recipes.

-The basis of the diet to help with your symptoms of endometriosis:
+The basis of using diet to help with your symptoms of endometriosis:

 • Anti-inflammatory diet – read more here